PratyushTripathy/COINS/README.md

 <img src="Images/Input.png" height="250" width="250">
 <img src="Images/Output.png" height="250" width="250">

-There are two ways of accessing the tool, one is the Python script, which can be found [here](/PythonTool).
-Second way of using is the QGIS plugin, source code and details are [here](/QGISplugin).
+There are two ways of accessing the tool, one is the Python script, which can be found here [[link]](/PythonTool).
+Second way of using is the QGIS plugin, source code and details are here [[link]](/QGISplugin).

 ## Please use the following Bibtext entry to cite
 ```tex